skarlekar/smart-quora/README.md

 ![Domain Model](images/sq-process-flow.png)

 ### SmartQuora Participants
-There are three tyParticipants in SmartQuora a
+There are three types of Participants in SmartQuora BNA.
+They are: Inquirers, Responders and Administrators.
+Both Inqui

 ## Setup Instructions